agoralabs/appmesh-demo-aws/README.md

 - Pods for App Mesh Gateway
 - Pods for AWS XRay daemon for Tracing
 - Pods for Amazon CloudWatch daemon for logging
 - Pods for Fluentd daemon for logs aggregation to Cloudwatch
+- A Service Discovery Namespace in AWS Cloud Map

 ```
 $ kubectl get pods --all-namespaces --namespace=appmesh-system,gateway,aws-observability